STEPS TO BECOMING A REAL ESTATE INVESTOR

 - Do appropriate screening process with tenants in case of rental property investment.

 - Real estate investing is a business.
-To be a successful real estate investor, begin by building up a decent business plan, specifying the subtleties of beginning and maintaining your real estate investment business, with realistic objectives over the time frame of one, three, five and 10 years.
+For successful in real estate investing, begin by building up a decent business plan, specifying the subtleties of beginning and maintaining your real estate investment business, with realistic objectives over the time frame of one, three, five and 10 years.
 Start investing in single family homes and as your cash flow and equity increase, you can move up to duplexes, triplexes, fourplexes and eventually apartment buildings.
 Eventually you can build a real estate empire and own a portfolio of residential units.

 - Some new investors wrongly limit their interest to real estate markets close to their homes.
 But often better real estate markets may be located a little further away.
 Always consider going out of state to invest in the best real estate markets.